nojronatron/nojronatron.github.io/continuing-education/nojronablog-2024.md

 - Windows subsystem for Linux (WSL) has updates to networking, memory usage, and VHD management and usage, and there are more features coming.
 Another interesting feature is a Plug-in Architecture that is now built-in to WSL.
 This will allow building custom Plug-ins to WSL for OSS and Enterprise developers to leverage.
 - PowerToys _advanced paste_ is amazing.
 - WinGet is the way to go for install, removal, and configuration of applications and dependencies on your machine/environment!
+- WPF and WinUI 3 are getting some love through some .NET 9 improvements and a developer tools from a new `WinUI 3 Gallery Tools` project!

+There were many other interesting takeaways, many more details I want to explore, and several MSFT Learn Modules I want to work through now.
+That is a sign of a successful event!

 ### Semantic Structural Elements